Projektreferenzen

 Electricity strategy (BMWE).
 Germany’s economics ministry engaged us to support the development and implementation of the overall strategy in transforming and decarbonizing the country’s electricity supply.
 Ongoing.

-Electricity grid (BMWE).
+Electricity grid planning (BMWE).
 This large project, led by Consentec, supports the German government in a range of questions related to network expansion planning.
 We provide advice on grid financing, including cross-border cost sharing and reforms of network charges.
 Ongoing.

 Nodal pricing (Enercity).
 Few energy policy questions are debated so fiercely as the split of the German bidding zone.
 For Hannover’s Enercity, we deliver a study on the pros and cons of uniform, zonal, and nodal pricing.
 2025-26.
 Report

 Capacity mechanism (BMWE).
 After a political decision to introduce a capacity market, this two-year project develops such a market for Germany’s BMWK.
 The overall project is coordinated by Consentec, we lead the work on hedging obligations.
-Ongoing.
+2025-26.

 2025

 Congestion management review (ENTSO-E).
-With the rise of wind and solar energy, battery, and electrification, grid congestion is becoming increasing challenges for many TSOs.
+With the rise of wind and solar energy, battery, and electrification, grid congestion is becoming an increasing challenge for many TSOs.
 In this report, ENTSO-E provides a comprehensive summary and evaluation of congestion management solutions.
 We reviewed and discussed the study with TSO representatives from 20 European countries.
 2025.

 Electricity procurement costs (industrial company).
 Wholesale prices, subsidies, and grid tariffs are critical for electrification investments in energy-intensive industries.
 For a major European energy consumer, we provide technical and regulatory expertise for a planned billion-euro investment.
 2025.